caffeinism/pfutils/README.md

 Following the flow of the Python package installer, the pftuils command can be used as follows:

 ```
-# If you have sudo privileges, the command will be installed in /usr/local/bin and so on, and you can run it right away.
+# If you have sudo privileges, the command will be installed in /usr/local/bin and
+# so on, and you can run it right away.
 $ pfutils --help

-# If you don't have sudo privileges, the commands will be installed in ~/.local/bin etc. and you need to add this path to $PATH so
+# If you don't have sudo privileges, the commands will be installed in ~/.local/bin
-# that it can be executed without path.
+# and you need to add this path to $PATH so that it can be executed without path.

-# Regardless of the environment variable, if python3 is in the path, it can be executed as follows.
+# Regardless of the environment variable, if python3 is in the path, it can be
+# executed as follows.
 $ python3 -m pfutils --help
 ```